-Every year I look forward to reading the results of the Mason Frank salary survey.
-It’s far more than a salary survey though; it’s a deep dive into the Salesforce ecosystem, exploring products, features, diversity, equality, benefits, certifications, and for the first time, the 2020 survey will explore employee well-being.
+Every year I look forward to reading the results of the Mason Frank salary survey (now known as the Careers and Hiring Guide Survey).
+It’s always been far more than a salary survey though; it’s a deep dive into the Salesforce ecosystem, exploring products, features, diversity, equality, benefits, and certifications.

 Male vs Female Respondants

 If we look at the 2018/2019 salary survey, we can see that 32% of respondents were female, compared to 66% male.